starbuck10/JCoffie/_projects/2022-05-02-small-island-nation-escape-room.md

 ---
-title: 'Small Island Nation Escape Room'
+title: 'Project: Small Island Nation Escape Room'
 subtitle: 'An exhibit for change'
 date: 2022-05-11 15:00:00
 description: Designing and building an interactive and impactful exhibit